-Given its strong share price performance, we think it's worthwhile for Xenon Pharmaceuticals shareholders to consider whether its cash burn is concerning.
+Given this risk, we thought we'd take a look at whether Xenon Pharmaceuticals (NASDAQ:XENE) shareholders should be worried about its cash burn.
 For the purpose of this article, we'll define cash burn as the amount of cash the company is spending each year to fund its growth (also called its negative free cash flow).
-First, we'll determine its cash runway by comparing its cash burn with its cash reserves.
+Let's start with an examination of the business' cash, relative to its cash burn.

 Does Xenon Pharmaceuticals Have A Long Cash Runway?